wudidapaopao/db-benchmark/README.md

   - [x] [In Memory DataSets](https://github.com/sl-solution/InMemoryDatasets.jl)
   - [x] [Datafusion] (https://github.com/apache/arrow-datafusion)

 If you would like your solution to be included, feel free to file a PR with the necessary setup-_solution_/ver-_solution_/groupby-_solution_/join-_solution_ scripts.
-The team at duckdblabs approves the PR it will be merged.
+The team at DuckDB Labs approves the PR it will be merged.

 # Reproduce